JakeSteam/blog-personal/_posts/2023-12-05-reviewing-every-jingle-jam-2023-game.md

 Buggos is a pretty straight-forward "build a bug empire and squish the humans" style game (is that a genre?).
 There's all the various classes you'd expect for your (alien) buggos, such as ranged units, builders that can build spawners, etc. The enemy humans have guns, flamethrowers, and defenses.

 Gameplay is very simple, turtle in your corner, defending as necessary, then zerg rush the smallest accessible enemy outpost.
 Repeat until there are no humans left.
-Interestngly, you can't control individual units, only put a pin where you want all buggos of a certain time to navigate to.
+Interestingly, you can't control individual units, only put a pin where you want all buggos of a certain time to navigate to.
 This limits any advanced movement e.g. flanking, instead "rush as a horde" is the only tactic possible.

 Admittedly this makes sense for bugs, but it still felt like a lot of the game I wasn't doing much beyond waiting.
 You can also set all of your bugs to be in "spawn", "fight", or "gather" mode, providing a slight boost to different attributes.
 There's a fairly detailed upgrade tree (see screenshot), but all of the upgrades felt very incremental not game-changing.